radiasoft/rsopt/docs/quick_start.rst

     pip install pykern
     pip install git+https://github.com/radiasoft/rsopt

-For more more details on rsopt installation and instructions for NERSC see the :ref:`Installation<installation_ref>`
+For more more details on rsopt installation and instructions for NERSC see the :doc:`Installation</installation>`

 Once rsopt is installed you can try it out by running in a terminal::

     rsopt quickstart start

 This will create two files in the directory where it is run.

     - ``rsopt_example.yml``: An example configuration file, written in YAML, that can be used to run he same optimization problem.
     - ``rsopt_example.py``: An example Python file that will run a simple optimization problem